top of page

 5 Ways Blood Meal Can Help Your Garden

-Blood Meal is an excellent way to improve the soil and what you are growing.
-Whether it be for a garden in your back yard, container growing on your porch or home, or in a tent under a nice LED light, blood meal does the trick!
-If you are looking for a soil additive that is slow release, look no further than blood meal.
+Blood Meal (dried blood, animal blood) is an excellent way to improve the soil and what you are growing.
+Whether it be for a garden in your backyard, container growing on your porch or home, or in a tent under a nice LED light, blood meal does the trick for soil health and leafy greens!
+If you are looking for a soil additive that is a slow release fertilizer, look no further than blood meal fertilizer.
 It is cost effective and worth the investment if you are looking on improvements to your crop.
 Below you will see 5 reasons why Blood Meal is a good option for you.

 1. Great Source of Nitrogen

-Adding Blood Meal for Less's Blood Meal will help to restore and improve nitrogen levels in your garden soil.
-Especially if you are not wanting to add anything else but that as it contains no phosphorous or potassium.
-Throughout the industry, you can bet nitrogen levels around 12%.
-With this ratio you can add nitrogen for your plants for fast boost to create lush and green plants, especially in garden beds or vegetable beds.
-Bacteria helps break blood meal down to its raw components which enables the root system to better absorb its properties.
+One of the most important benefits of using blood meal, adding Blood Meal for Less's Blood Meal will help to restore and improve nitrogen levels in your garden soil.
+Especially if you are not wanting to add anything else but that, as it contains no phosphorus or potassium.
+If you are looking for something that is high in nitrogen, phosphorus, and potassium, consider using other organic fertilizers like feather meal or alfalfa meal.
+Throughout the industry, you can put nitrogen levels around 12%.
+With this ratio, you can add nitrogen for your plants for a fast boost to create lush and green plants, especially in garden beds or vegetable beds.
+Bacteria help break organic blood meal down to its raw components, which enables the root system to better absorb its properties for months during the growing season.

 Always be on the side of applying less first until you get used to using it with your soil.
 Its application is 1lb per 100 square feet of soil.
-Be sure to till into soil at least 3 inches.
-Try to apply before you start your planting season and allow the blood meal to remain in the soil for a week or two before planting.
+Be sure to till into the top few inches of your soil.
+Try to apply before you start your planting season, and allow the blood meal to remain in the soil for a week or two before planting.
 This gives the bacteria time to break down the blood meal into what the plant needs.
+High-quality blood meal with a high nitrogen content should not be applied to the soil right at planting.
+It's best to apply to the soil before planting or during the vegetation stage of plant growth in organic gardening.

 2. Makes Soil Slightly More Acidic